 To finish this article series I want to touch on two topics that are important to interesting gameplay (whether the gameplay is of interesting choices or not).
 One is of development, specifically how games can stretch their content to last longer or create the illusion of a fuller experience.
 For the other topic we'll look how a player might deal with lots of incomprehensible gameplay complexities.
 On the one hand, we need to know the game rules for interesting choices to emerge (and to develop strategies in general).
 On the other, learning these complexities can be slow and arduous.
-At one point do we take the plunge and embrace the minutiae complex games have to offer?
+At what point do we take the plunge and embrace the minutiae complex games have to offer?

 The Illusion of Content